History of the Sunshine Castle

 History of the displays adding attractions

-In July 1984 Sandy MacKenzie and his wife Joan together with Kevin Tuckwell purchased the Castle.
-Work began almost immediately to enclose and include the house, situated alongside the Castle, into the Castle complex.
+In July 1984 the owner changed.
+Sandy MacKenzie, his wife Joan and Kevin Tuckwell purchased the Castle.
+Their plan was to enclose and include the house, situated alongside the Castle into the Castle complex.
+Work began almost immediately.

-The courtyard was also enclosed and the downstairs area of the house used to introduce a Tea Room and increase the shop area.
+Furthermore the courtyard was also enclosed.
+Whereas the downstairs area of the house used to introduce a Tea Room and increase the shop area.
 This was opened in time for Christmas 1984.

-The Bli Bli Castle was born and enjoyed its heyday for much of the 80’s and 90’s as a Doll museum and Fairytale Display with the addition of the Dancing Dolls in National Costumes – sewed by the Lady of the house.
+Bli Bli Castle was born and enjoyed its heyday for much of the 80’s and 90’s as a Doll museum, which still had Fairytales on display.
+Sewed by the Lady of the house, the Dancing Dolls in National Costumes were added.

 The Current Owners

 In 2002 Bernd and Margret Benecke acquired the Castle and began with major additions and alterations.
-The freehold owner’s vision of a family run business was realised when Birte Benecke-Uhrig and Stephan Uhrig and their company S&B Uhrig Pty Ltd moved to Australia from Europe to run the business (then renamed to Sunshine Castle) in 2006.
+The freehold owner’s vision of a family run business became reality when Birte Benecke-Uhrig and Stephan Uhrig moved from Europe to Australia to run the business with their company S&B Uhrig Pty Ltd in 2006.
+Soon Bli Bli Castle got renamed to Sunshine Castle.

-Castle security was improved by the addition of a front wall and gate, complete with four watch towers.
-A new enclosed courtyard area added to the flair for a whole new entertainment genre to begin.
-Improved toilet facilities, a commercial kitchen and a Queensland Liquor License over the years to follow now allowed for the catering of larger functions, weddings and corporate events.
+Castle security was improved by adding a front wall and gate, complete with four watch towers.
+A whole new entertainment genre began with a new enclosed courtyard area.
+Improved toilet facilities, a commercial kitchen and a Queensland Liquor License followed over the years which allowed for the catering of larger functions, weddings and corporate events.
 The function of the Great Hall as a pure exhibition area was also altered and the floor area was cleared of displays to make room for the Kings and Queens thrones and tables and chairs for a feasting area.

-More and more medieval displays have been added over time.
-Various celebrations for the Castle’s 40th anniversary in 2013 included the launch of a History Shields Tour, giving visitors more information about the medieval era and enhancing the educational value of the self-walk tour.
-The remaining doll museum and fairytales have seen sections and dolls being retired and partially replaced by interactive armour displays and other medieval exhibits.
-The Castle management despite taking a new focus – continue to preserve sections of the dolls as an important part of Castle heritage.
+More and more medieval displays were added over time.
+In 2013, due to the Castle’s 40th anniversary a History Shields Tour launched.
+Nowadays visitors get easy access to more information about the medieval era by enhancing the educational value of the self-walk tour.
+The Doll Museum was partially replaced by interactive armour displays and other medieval exhibits.
+But despite taking a new focus, the Castle management continued to preserve sections of the dolls as an important part of the Castle heritage.

-The new focus on Weddings, Functions and Special Events as well as partnerships with local entertainers and educators sees the Castle come to life.
-A wide range of function packages, special themed menus as well as regular School Holiday programs featuring resident knight Sir Justyn and other medievalists as well as regular sold out ‘Opera in the Castle’ concerts with the Underground Opera Company see them looking brightly into the future.
+A different focus made the Castle come to new life.
+Weddings, Functions and Special Events as well as partnerships with local entertainers and educators were a daily feature of the venue.
+A wide range of events and function packages gave a bright look into the future.
+A regular school holiday program featuring resident knight Sir Justyn and other medievalists as well as special themed menus or the sold out ‘Opera in the Castle’ concerts with the Underground Opera Company, just to name a few.